Self-managed Home Care Packages Explained

 The biggest advantage of self-management is that you have full choice and control over all your spending.
 You’ll always have full transparency about exactly what your options and every choice you make regarding your care.
 If your needs change and you need to adjust your care package, you’ll have a clear picture of how the changes could impact your budget and your care.

-Self-management can also save you money, since many providers charge high management fees and offer significant discounts for self-management.
+Self-management can also save money on home care package services, since many providers charge high management fees and offer significant discounts for self-management.
 (The CareSide charges no additional fees for full management.)

 Finally, many providers only allow you to schedule carers within a broad window of time instead of specific appointments.
-Self-management allows you to schedule carers directly, ensuring that your support workers arrive at a time that’s convenient for you.
+One of the main self-management benefits is that it allows you to schedule carers directly, ensuring that your support workers arrive at a time that’s convenient for you.
 The CareSide always guarantees a specific arrival time for your care appointments.
+This article will show you how to transfer home care providers to get started with The CareSide right away.

 What are the Disadvantages of a Self-managed Package?

-Although self-managing your package does offer some benefits, it also comes with some challenges.
-Even if you’re self-managing, your provider is still legally required to host your package funds and to ensure your care and spending are compliant with your package, so you’ll still need to coordinate with them to approve your carers, access your funds, and track your spending.
+Although self-managing your home care package does offer some benefits, it also comes with some challenges.
+Even with self-managed home care packages, your provider is still legally required to host your package funds and to ensure your care and spending are compliant with your package, so you’ll still need to coordinate with them to approve your carers, access your funds, and track your spending.
 You’ll have more hands-on input into every detail of your care when you self-manage, but you’ll also spend a lot more time and energy on administrative tasks.
 Different providers offer varying levels of support for administration in self-managed packages, and some may require you to meet their requirements without providing sufficient support.

 Self-managing your package also can involve some risk.
 For example, if your care needs change due to a shift in your health, then you’ll be responsible for all the administrative work involved in changing your plan.
 This could be challenging to do at the same time you’re managing changes in your health.
 If you need to go to the hospital or pause your package, managing those changes will fall on you.